 The pawpaw has been named the native state fruit of Ohio.

 The scientific name for this fruit is Asimina triloba.
 There are seven other species in the genus.

 This belongs to the Annonaceae family, which are usually found in tropical areas.
 The pawpaw genus is the notable exception.
 Some species include cherimoya (Annona cherimola), guanabana (Annona muricata), ylang-ylang (Cananga odorata) and custard apple (Annona reticulata).

-There are many different common names for this tree and several refer to the texture, which is similar to a banana.
-Besides pawpaw, there is paw paw, prairie banana, papaw, poor man's banana, paw-paw, Indian banana, American pawpaw, Hoosier banana, common pawpaw and Indiana banana.
+There are many different common names for this tree, and several of them refer to the texture, which is similar to a banana.
+Besides pawpaw, there is paw paw, prairie banana, papaw, poor man's banana, paw-paw, Indian banana, American pawpaw, Hoosier banana, common pawpaw, and Indiana banana.

 In some areas like Australia, they use pawpaw as a common name for the papaya (Carica papaya), but these are completely different fruits.